 Nitrogen deficiency can be a tricky issue to spot at first, but once you understand the symptoms and causes, fixing it is pretty simple.
 Keep an eye on your pH levels, use the right nutrients, and monitor your plant’s recovery closely.

-How long does it take for a cannabis plant to recover from nitrogen deficiency?
+How long does it take to fix nitrogen deficiency in cannabis?